elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 !!! example "Exercise"

     Think about / share in groups which ones you used in the past and test quickly those you never used to answer the following questions:
     - Do you need an account to access the platforms?
 Does your account need permissions to view someone else’s project?
     - How do you search for someone else’s project on the platform?
 Does the search include parameters, e.g. date of creation?
     - How would you add a new project?
 Is there an option to make it private or accessible only to selected users?
     - In which of the four phases (development, delivery, sharing, archiving) will the platform “accept” your project?
 Multiple answers are possible.

 ## Long-term implications of choosing one of the platforms

+**section incomplete**

 Depending on the phases of the training materials life-cycle, long term may mean different things.
 First ones are very short and mid-term bound (you have a course for a deadline).
 Archiving is long term.